MTGitHub1617/manas-tankala-milestone6/content/pages/projects/project-one.md

 colors: colors-a
 date: '2021-10-15'
 client: Awesome client
+description: >-
-description: The important ingredients we use to make our soaps are the essential oils and
+  The important ingredients we use to make our soaps are essential oils and Lye (
 featuredImage:
   type: ImageBlock
   url: /images/bg1.jpg